-Admission Process - Registering for Courses.
+Registering for Courses.

-- 1. The class maximum is fourteen (14) students, but the class size may be less depending upon how many clinical sites that are available that year. - 2.
+- 1. The class maximum for on campus students is fourteen (14) students, but the class size may be less depending upon how many clinical sites are available that year.
+There is no limit at this time for distance learning students. - 2.
 Selection is on a first come, first served basis.
 All students who have successfully completed all year one coursework are eligible to register for the MLT courses.
 The first fourteen (14) students who register are admitted to the program. - 3.
 All students who have successfully registered must attend a mandatory MLT orientation session which is held two weeks before classes start.
 Those students who do not attend the orientation will be removed from the courses and their spot will be offered to a student on the wait list. - 4.
-The Program will start in the Fall Quarter of the year of acceptance.
+The Program will start in the Summer Quarter of the year of acceptance.